-- ✓ Describe fundamental care practices for animals, including selection, handling and management. - ✓ Identify and apply the principles and techniques of modern crop and livestock management - ✓ Demonstrate scientific evaluation skills including interpreting graphs and data from scientific papers.
+- ✓ Demonstrate scientific evaluation skills including interpreting graphs and data from scientific papers. - ✓ Describe fundamental care practices for animals, including selection, handling and management. - ✓ Identify and apply the basic principles of science to the field of agriculture. - ✓ Identify and apply the principles and techniques of modern crop and livestock management